repoalpha/C-face-and-eye-detector/README.md

 # C++ Face and Eye Detector

 This tutorial is for the person who hasn’t a clue about C++ and wants to get something as sophisticated as face recognition working.
-The code is ripped from the OpenCV tutorial, but there are gaps in the information for a complete beginner so I have added some more text here and tested it for completeness on two machines MAC OSX and Raspberry Pi jessie..
+The code is ripped from the OpenCV tutorial, but there are gaps in the information for a complete beginner so I have added some more text here and tested it for completeness on two machines MAC OSX and Raspberry Pi jessie.
 On the surface it would seem a difficult task given we are involving OPENCV, an open source library, as well the C++ application which must be compiled.
 But is it that hard? lets see, follow on.

 ## Requirements and Dependencies